opencontainers/tob/CHARTER.md

 d.
 When an OCI Project claims that a feature is provided from an OCI Specification, all of its constituent parts shall comply with the OCI Specification.
-An OCI Project may have additional capabilities that are not reflected in the associated OCI Specification.
+Section 2 (g) of this Charter notwithstanding, an OCI Project may have additional capabilities that are not reflected in the associated OCI Specification.
 In this case, it is understood that the OCI Specification (and any associated OCI Conformance Suites) are the standard for judging compliance, not the OCI Project.
 For the avoidance of doubt, this means that if there is a real or perceived conflict between an OCI Specification and an OCI Conformance Suite, the OCI Specification has precdence as the basis for conformance.

 e.
 The set of OCI Projects may be modified by the TOB using the process outlined in Section 2 (e) of this Charter, so long as such modifications are